NotAShelf/nyx/README.md

 <!-- deno-fmt-ignore-start -->

 > [!CAUTION]
-> As I physically cannot stop tinkering and messing around with my
+> As I constantly tinker and adjust my configuration, **nothing in
-> configuration, **nothing in this repository (including the README and the
+> this repository (including the README and overview sections) should be
-> overview sections in it) should be considered final**.
-It will receive many
-> changes, on almost a daily basis and possibly in a half-broken state.
-This is
+> considered final**.
+Expect frequent changes, possibly on a daily basis, and
+> quite likely in a half-broken state.
+This is my personal configuration, not a
-> my configuration, not a framework: I will make no promise of stability or
+> framework, so I make no promises of stability or support.
+If something breaks,
-> support.
-If something breaks, that will be your responsibility.
+> it will be your responsibility.
 >
-> It is also worth mentioning that almost all of the configurations contained
+> It is also worth noting that almost all configurations in this repository
-> within this repository, in some shape or form, contain age encrypted secrets -
-> which, to you dear reader, means that they **cannot** be built and replicated
+> contain age-encrypted secrets.
+This means they **cannot** be built or
-> successfully, unless you know a way to revert age encryption, in which case
+> replicated successfully unless you know how to revert age encryption.
+If you
-> please let me know!
+> do, please let me know!
 >
-> To re-iterate: **this is not a public framework**.
-Please **do not** try to
-> run this configuration, or to rip off specific bits.
-It will cause much pain
-> and suffering in addition to robbing you the joys of learning something by
-> yourself.
-By doing so, you would have to learn my specific design choices _on
-> top of Nix/NixOS_ whereas you could create something that suits your own
-> needs.
+> There is a [resources section] that I strongly encourage you to check out,
+> which you can use to start building your own configuration.
+I also document
+> some of my experiences in my [nix blog] for your convenience.
+Feel free to
+> dissect this configuration and borrow bits that interest you, but _please_
+> respect my [license] while doing so!
 >
-> Please do not allow yourself to be fooled by the sheer amount of documentation
+> Do not be fooled by the extensive documentation effort that has gone into this
-> effort that has gone into this project.
-I invite you to go through the modules
+> project.
+I invite you to explore the modules and countless lines of Nix I have
-> and countless lines of Nix I have written, but I would strongly advise against
+> written, but I strongly advise against attempting to boot any of these
-> attempting to boot any of those configurations unless you are me.
+> configurations unless you are me.
 >
-> There exists a [resources section] that I _strongly_ encourage you to check
-> out, which you can use to start building your own configuration.
-I also
-> document some of my experiences in my [nix blog] for your convenience.
-> Otherwise, please feel free to dissect this configuration and borrow bits that
-> may appear interesting to you - but _please_ respect my [license] while doing
-> so!
+> To reiterate: **this is not a public framework**, and **you should not try to
+> run this configuration**, or rip off specific bits.
+It will cause you much
+> pain and suffering, in addition to robbing you of the joys of learning
+> something by yourself.
+By copying me, you would have to learn my specific
+> design choices _on top of Nix/NixOS_, whereas you could create something that
+> suits your own needs in a shorter time span.

 <!-- deno-fmt-ignore-end -->